Legoota/personal-website/content/work/urban/helsinki-1.md

 ## Helsinki 1

-First series of pictures from my Helsinki trip.
+First series of pictures from our Helsinki trip.
 I tried to capture there the city's architecture.
 There are some notable buildings:
  - Second picture is the exterior of the Amos Rex museum
  - Fourth picture is the *Kansallismuseo*